 If you want to try it, I suggest you check eBay and/or Amazon where you can purchase it for a lower price and see how it works for you.

 It is no secret that all MLM compensation plans are pretty difficult to comprehend.

-Basically you have to keep purchasing a certain amount of products each month.
-That way you stay active member/distributor/partner (however it is called).
+Basically, you have to keep purchasing a certain amount of products each month.
+That way you stay an active member/distributor/partner (however it is called).

 You are advised to build your team.
 These members have to be active as well and based on their sales you get the commission.

 Then they have to others and so on and so forth.

 Let’s have look at how you can earn an income with Arbonne.

 According to their compensation plan, there are 4 ways how to make money.